Yubico/webauthn-recovery-extension/README.md

   Robin <---+
   ```

-  This corresponds to the main authenticator being lost and no longer available,
+  This corresponds to the primary authenticator being lost and no longer
-  and the backup authenticator having been retrieved from storage.
+  available, and the backup authenticator having been retrieved from storage.

 ## Stage 1: Setup